sxm-bh/wireguard-handshake-notifier/README.md

 ## Acknowledgement

-This is my personal implementation of the script, based on [this project.](https://github.com/alfiosalanitri/wireguard-client-connection-notification)
+This is my personal implementation of the script, based on [this project.](https://github.com/alfiosalanitri/wireguard-client-connection-notification) My script only sends a message once the peer's status has changed.